FELT.SCHOOL

 After lunch, we’ll cover needle felting.
 Start with a monogram or simple design, then move on to a small sculptured piece (like a fruit or flower pin), then to a larger project, like a hat or doll.

-After dinner, relax, knit, or continue with your needle felting projects.
+After dinner, relax, knit, or continue with your needle felting projects or resist project from the previous night.

 (Students may check out after class Tuesday or relax and stay overnight for Wednesday morning checkout.)